House Arrest (The Sopranos): Synopsis

-Tony is advised by his lawyer, Neil Mink, to "insulate" himself from the "shenanigans" so he spends time at home, where he is bored, and then in the office of Barone Sanitation, where he is still bored, though he draws up an office basketball pool and has vigorous sex with the office assistant.
+Tony is advised by his lawyer, Neil Mink, to "insulate" himself from the "shenanigans."
+He spends time at home, where he is bored, and then in the office of Barone Sanitation, where he is still bored, though he draws up an office basketball pool and has vigorous sex with the office assistant.

 Dr. Melfi is under heavy stress because of her relationship with Tony.
 She is drinking between sessions on the days that she sees him.
 Tony comments once, "You seem very mellow today.
 You look like you're on drugs."
 In a restaurant with her son, she creates a scene when she tries to stop another patron from smoking.
 She tells Dr. Kupferberg that, although she is repulsed by what Tony tells her, "I can't stop myself from wanting to hear it."
-Kupferberg prescribes medication and urges her again to cease treating this patient.
+Kupferberg prescribes medication and urges her again to cease treating Tony.

-Junior and Richie are selling cocaine on their garbage routes.
+Uncle Junior and Richie are selling cocaine on their garbage routes.
 Tony angrily tells Richie to stop, saying that this can draw FBI and DEA attention to their legitimate business.
 Richie glares at him before turning away.
 After this confrontation, Tony has a panic attack.
 He almost has another when he sees Janice behaving lovingly with Richie, who is now her fiancé.
 Thinking aloud, Tony says, "Oh, you poor bastard."

 One of Junior's drivers continues selling cocaine; Junior says he needs the income for legal and medical expenses.
 At the hospital, he is recognized by Catherine Romano, who was a classmate of his younger brother Johnny.
 She is now the widow – and the mother – of a police detective.
 At first, Junior evades her, embarrassed by his illnesses and house arrest.
 Eventually, he phones her, and in his home she affectionately looks after him.

 Tony returns to Satriale's, where his crew – including a now-discharged and nearly fully-recovered Christopher – welcomes him back.